 Selected freestanding imaging centers in several cities offer PPC members a monthly payment plan in which there is $0 payment at the time of service.
 Members who choose services from an imaging center other than the one selected during enrollment are subject to direct billing from the imaging center.

 These centers are listed in the PPC Provider Directory.

 Telemedicine is comprised of a national network of U.S. board-certified physicians who use electronic health records, telephone consultations, and online video consultations to diagnose, recommend treatment and write short-term, non-DEA controlled prescriptions, when appropriate.

 Physicians are available 24 hours a day, 365 days a year.
 This allows PPC members of any age to conveniently access quality care from their home, work, or on the go as opposed to more expensive and time-consuming alternatives like the doctor’s office or emergency room.

 To ensure high-quality physicians, credentials for physicians are conducted every two years.
 They are Page 9 of 19

-also subject to a 10% random audit, which exceed NCQA standards.
+also subject to a 10% random audit, which exceeds NCQA standards.

 When Do You Use Telemedicine?